chrislru/chrislru.github.io/_pages/about.md

 ## 🔬 PhD Project

 **Neural dynamics of processing natural and digital emotions:** How does the human brain process and perceive the difference between emotional human and AI-generated voices?
+  * What processes are involved in distinguishing between them?
+  * How do personality traits influence our responses to them?
+  * Do perceived trustworthiness and authenticity make a difference?

 ---